rexift/HeathCare-AI/README.md

-# HealthAI
+# HealthCareAI

-Our project aims for the betterment of the healthcare sector in India.
+Our project aims for the betterment of the healthcare sector.
 We are working on timely detection of diseases on the basis of commonly used medical reports.
-In India, most of the population underestimates the symptoms of a particular disease and do not consult a doctor in time, which results in pernicious disease eventually.
+Most of the population underestimates the symptoms of a particular disease and do not consult a doctor in time, which results in pernicious disease eventually.

 We are working on a wide range of diseases and detecting them using advanced AI techniques.
 We aim at providing a free and fast alternative for detecting a disease based on some medical data.We have covered and deployed our project on all platforms(like IOS, android, windows etc.).

-Health-AI is a project which uses advanced artificial intelligence techniques and machine learning algorithms to detect and predict deadly and life threatening diseases.
+HealthCare-AI is a project which uses advanced artificial intelligence techniques and machine learning algorithms to detect and predict deadly and life threatening diseases.

 Detecting and predicting a disease in terms of healthcare is something extraordinary and remarkable the implications of which can save millions of lives, our project HealthApp101 has achieved this.